-Colorado is a boozy state, and we don't just mean the barrels upon barrels of craft beer found in all four of its corners.
-There's also an explosion of craft distilleries, many of which are experimenting with gins that impart a kick of local flavor.
+Colorado may be known for the barrels on barrels of craft beer found in all four of its corners.
+But there’s also an explosion of craft distilleries in the state, many of which are experimenting with gins that impart a kick of local flavor.

 Jack Rabbit Hill Farm owner Lance Hanson has taken his affinity for fermented fruit and turned it into an organic gin local bartenders swoon over.
 The base?
 Loads of organic Braeburn and Jonathan apples grown at Ela Family Farms, right near Jack Rabbit’s Peak Spirits Distillery in Hotchkiss.
 “We didn’t have experience fermenting grain, but we knew how to ferment fruit,” says Hanson.

 Nestled at the foothills of the Rocky Mountains, Golden is an old Gold Rush town that takes its booze-making seriously.
 Golden Moon Distillery co-owner and master distiller Stephen Gould spent a lot of time researching juniper, coriander, field mint, lemon balm, fennel, angelic and lavender.
 A handful of the ingredients are sourced locally, imparting a true Colorado flavor.
-What comes out of the bottle is earthy and bright with hints of anise that would work wonders in a Negroni.
+What comes out of the bottle is earthy and bright with hints of anise that work wonders in a Negroni.